wp-plugins/ifs-seo-simple/readme.txt

 == Changelog ==

+= 1.0 =
+* Fixed configuration link in main text.
+* Added noindex option for archive pages.

 = 0.1 =
-* just copied some stuff from the IFS template.
+* Just copied some stuff from the IFS template.